407-610-2417

 AI-powered semrush keyword strategy builder

-If you prefer free options, then Google Keyword Planner, Google Search Console, and AnswerThePublic are great tools to help you find keyword ideas.
+If you prefer free keyword research tools, then Google Keyword Planner, Google Search Console, and AnswerThePublic are great options to help you find keyword ideas.
 For instance, here are some examples of keywords for jewelry websites in AnswerThePublic:

 AnswerThePublic keywords ideas

-Your next step on how to choose keywords for SEO is to check how many people search for these terms, how competitive they are, and how easy it’ll be to rank for them.
+Your next step in the keyword research is to check how many people search for these terms and how competitive they are.
+That’s the easiest way to see if you actually have a shot at ranking for them.
 In other words, you need to look at metrics, such as:

 • Search volume: This is the number of times users search for a keyword.
 You can either select a global search or a specific country.